 In the long run, it is very hard to outperform any index.
 Therefore, the key is to pay the lowest fees possible while being mostly invested in index funds.
 Dividend index investing is great because it is passive and liquid.

-However, given dividend rates are low and volatility is high after a 12+-year bull market, the Return score is lower than in the past.
+However, given dividend rates are low compared to real estate and volatility is high in stocks after a 12+-year bull market, the Return score is lower than in the past.
 You need a lot more capital to generate passive income with dividend-paying stocks and index funds.